 — Wolf-Dietrich Heyer

-The research could result in ways to interfere with the repair process and make tumor cells more susceptible to radiation and other cancer treatment.
-Heyer says it may lead to a day when new cancer patients come to the clinic, are tested for their Rad-gene profile and ability to repair DNA, then have their treatment tailored to their cancer’s ability to repair itself and withstand the treatment.
+The research could result in ways to interfere with the repair process and make tumor cells more susceptible to radiation and other cancer treatments.
+Heyer says it may lead to a day when new cancer patients come to the clinic, are tested for their RAD-gene profile and ability to repair DNA, then have their treatment tailored to their cancer’s ability to repair itself and withstand the treatment.

 “This will lead to personalized medicine,” he says.
 “Our effort is to establish the basic science and help translate these insights into the clinic.”